 So, 13 years on and there still isn’t a face to face training course on great product marketing in Australia.
 To fix this, my friends at Brainmates and I decided to make one.
 There is a bunch of great processes, steps and tips that have served me well to draw on….. along with some great theories I took away from an MBA at AGSM.

-A course is scheduled a couple of months from now.
+A course is scheduled to run soon for product marketers and go to market professionals.
 To learn more about what is included and to register you can find out more by clicking here.

 This blog was originally published on medium here.